Daniel-Nikpayuk/FNFTA/README.md

 ### Political:

-I am Inuvialuit, and although the FNFTA does effect me or my people directly in any way, I am part of the indigenous activist community who seek equal and fair relationships with Canadian settlers and the Canadian government.
+I am Inuvialuit, and although the FNFTA does **not** effect me or my people directly in any way, I am part of the indigenous activist community who seek equal and fair relationships with Canadian settlers and the Canadian government.
 *I support* the [UN Declaration on the Rights of Indigenous Peoples](http://www.un.org/esa/socdev/unpfii/documents/DRIPS\_en.pdf) including the right to self-determination.
 As such, with the privileges in life I have been given, and as a form of